Today was a typical day for me as a guitar teacher.

 The most important thing is to fill out your profile in full, list all of your relevant qualifications, and ask for and give recommendations in order to allow your page to be found by other people.

-LinkedIn is less popular than Facebook and Twitter, but it is an important tool for anyone looking to expand their careers into the online realm, and is therefore worth taking the time to setup properly and use on a daily basis.
+LinkedIn is less popular than Facebook and Twitter, but it’s an important tool for anyone looking to expand their careers into the online realm, and is therefore worth taking the time to set up properly and use on a daily basis.